marcianosr/devvoted/docs/design.md

 ## 4. Scoring for questions

+Since everyone gets a different (more tailored to their interests) question, it would not be fair if some people get questions that only awards 3 points, and others get questions awarding them 10 points.

+To make things more equal, we can make every question just score 100%, and having items wrong or to many answers ticked till lower this percentage.

+This percentage then gets multiplied with a score based on a difficulty level.

 (Points, coins, stats, etc)

 ## 5. Seasons and team play

 (themes, seasons, extra ranking systems, team selections, etc)

+# A DSL For questions and results?

+We want a lot of freedom in selecting a question

+We also want freedom in the scoring mechanic

+- sometimes scoring in a team
+- scoring for a season (group bucket)
+- inverting scores
+- modify based on past 'streak'
+- modify based on time taken to answer

+this logic we would like to have differently based on time

+so that means:

+Scheduling rules.
+The most specific schedule wins.

+- A non-repeating schedule wins over a repeating schedule

+By having the scheduling of question selected and scheduling of scoring separated, We can more easily having a 'Double points week!' without changing question selection.

+Even more, scoring we probably want as separate modifiers that act on the outcome of earlier modifiers, in a chain, and committing the final outcome in the end.

+So you could have:

+1. Base score calculation
+2. Double points week! (modifier over base score)
+3. Eurovision Season (does some team scoring as well)
+4. Apply user effects

+The order in which these mutations are applied matters, and should be maintained in some admin.

+A DSL to specify all these things would be nice, but does not necessary be an online DSL.
+It can also be a TS regulated small content files in the codebase, that can be configured in an admin. (plugin model)